ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

-If a Verifier encounters, within the context of an entity, a repeated attribute for a type where multiple attributes are allowed, it MUST treat each one as an independent attribute and MUST NOT consider later ones to overwrite or extend the previous one.
+If a Verifier encounters, within the context of an entity, a repeated attribute for a type where multiple attributes are allowed, it MUST treat each one as an independent attribute and MUST NOT consider later ones to overwrite the previous one.

 # Data Model {#sec-data-model}